Austin Riley Player Props: Braves vs. Rockies

-Austin Riley, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Colorado Rockies, with Connor Seabold on the mound, June 17 at 4:10 PM ET.
+The Atlanta Braves and Austin Riley (.308 slugging percentage over his past 10 games, including one homer), battle starter Chase Anderson and the Colorado Rockies at Truist Park, Sunday at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Rockies.
+He strung together two hits (going 2-for-5) in his most recent appearance against the Rockies.

 Austin Riley Game Info & Props vs. the Rockies